Affordable. Accessible. Inclusive.

 Reproductive Rights

 We need to treat reproductive health seriously and comprehensively.
-It starts by recognizing that Roe v.
-Wade guarantees a constitutional and civil right of all women to choose for themselves and to have access to safe abortions.
-It continues with assessing unmet needs for contraceptives and supporting local health departments which struggle with the lack of OBGYNs.
-It means centering people from marginalized communities such as women of color and women from low wealth backgrounds, to ensure they have what they need to make the right decisions for themselves when it comes to reproductive access and family planning services.
-In promoting reproductive justice, Allen is committed to advocating for the following:
+It starts by recognizing that all women should have the right to choose for themselves and to have access to safe abortions.
+It continues with assessing unmet needs for contraceptives and supporting local health departments which struggle with the lack of OBGYNs and the lack of family planning services.

 • Increase funding to local public health departments, so each one may provide a OBGYN and family planning services.